-(5) Any party to the claim dissatisfied with the administrative decision must, within twenty days of the date of the administrative decision, file a WC-14, Request for Hearing.
-The WC-14 must be served on all parties, their attorneys and involved rehabilitation suppliers.
-The Board, in its discretion, may order the parties to participate in a mediation conference before the scheduling of the de novo hearing.
+Any party to the claim dissatisfied with an administrative decision must file a WC-14, Request for Hearing, served on all parties and their attorneys and involved rehabilitation supplier(s) within twenty (20) days of the date of the administrative decision.
+The Board, in its discretion, may order the parties to participate in a mediation or rehabilitation conference before the scheduling of the de novo hearing.
+The administrative decision shall be admissible in evidence.